ridoluc/ridoluc.github.io/_posts/2020-03-23-programming_attiny10.markdown

 [^3]: All the instruction below assume to use the board ATtiny10 but setting up the ATtiny9 or 5 (or other boards) is similar.

-**Bonus!** [Technoblogy](http://www.technoblogy.com/show?1YQY) has an interesting tutorial to program the ATtiny10 with an Arduino and a lot of other interesting stuff.